cpplibv/libv/LIBV-TODO.md

-libv.ui.input_field: synthetize caret property libv.ui.input_field: mouse caret placement respect line libv.ui.input_field: fix that lines tend to snap down | Solved by determining that LineAdvance != LineHeight
+libv.ui.input_field: synthetize caret property libv.ui.input_field: mouse caret placement respect line libv.ui.input_field: fix that lines tend to snap down | Solved by determining that LineAdvance != LineHeight libv.gl: framebuffer libv.gl: Texture2DMultisample libv.gl: Texture2DMultisampleArray
+libv.gl: blit
+libv.gl: renderbuffer

 --- STACK ------------------------------------------------------------------------------------------

+libv.gl: glEnable GL_MULTISAMPLE
-libv.gl: framebuffer
+libv.gl: glReadPixels

+libv.gl: framebuffer clarify the difference between read/write, especially on the attachments, can even a FBO have different read/draw attachments and how does that work?
+Func in question: glFramebufferTexture*D

 libv.glr: framebuffer
-libv.gl: renderbuffer
 libv.glr: renderbuffer
-libv.gl: blit
+libv.glr: rendertarget | (?)
+I think this is meant to be the framebuffer itself libv.glr: blit libv.glr: Texture2DMultisample
+libv.glr: Texture2DMultisampleArray
+libv.glr: glEnable GL_MULTISAMPLE
-libv.glr: blit
+libv.glr: glReadPixels

 libv.ui: debug zoom in
-libv.ui: debug zoom in mode (might be able to getaway with a glBlitFramebuffer, note that an extra frame buffer is required), it could be used not just for UI libv.ui: debug zoom in mode remap mouse input, debug key to change camera zoom/position while not pressed remap input libv.ui: debug mode highlight mouse cursor pixel
+libv.ui: debug zoom in mode (might be able to getaway with a glBlitFramebuffer, note that an extra frame buffer is required), it could be used not just for UI libv.ui: debug zoom in mode remap mouse input, debug key to change camera zoom/position while not pressed remap input libv.ui: debug mode highlight mouse cursor pixel | magnifier can do it better, but this still could be useful

+libv.ui: debug magnifier mode, only zoom around the mouse, (optionally) slow mouse movement speed libv.ui: both debug magnifier mode and debug zoom mode are required

 debug